Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/global-artifacts/01.requirements-engineering/use-case-diagram.md

 **In the scope of this project, there is a direct relationship of _1 to 1_ between Use Cases (UC) and User Stories (US).**

-However, be aware, this is a pedagogical simplification.
+However,this is a pedagogical simplification.
 On further projects and curricular units might also exist _1 to N **and/or** N to 1 relationship between US and UC.

 **Use Case Diagram in a SVG format**